 Bird photography isn’t easy.
-Long hours in the field are necessary, plenty of time spent culling images plus the investment of energy and time learning all about your gear and developing techniques and then… there are the frustrations of being a bird photographer.
+Long hours in the field are necessary, plenty of time spent culling images plus the investment of energy and time learning all about your gear and developing techniques and then… there are plenty frustrations in bird photography.

 The dark morph Ferruginous Hawk above had just left off from a power pole when I photographed it.
 A great pose with uplifted wings, trailing talons, nice background, lovely eye contact and because the bird was screaming the bird looked even more powerful than normal.